We assume you've fully installed exVim. Go to the Installation if you havn't done it.

 Global search |

-In the ex-gsearch, ex-symbol window, you search a pattern by Vim's /
+In the ex-gsearch, ex-symbol window, you search a pattern by Vim's / command, and filter the search result with <leader>r.

 Remember, you can use the commands above in any ex-plugin window, which means: